-The operator is estimating reclamation cost of \$5,850 per Acre.
-The charts below depict South operations and respective reclaimed and unreclaimed areas.
-Financial assurance requirements shall be a minimum of \$76,050 ($$5,850/A \times 13$ Acres).
+The operator is estimating reclamation cost of \$5,850 per Acre and North reclamation shall be completed within 6-8 years from the date of this booklet.
+The charts below depict North operations and respective reclaimed and unreclaimed areas.
+Financial assurance requirements shall be a minimum of \$105,450 (\$5,850/A x 37 Acres).
 Please see itemized Reclamation Cost Estimate above.